Skip to main content

 [Recruiter name]

-While it is disappointing not to be shortlisted, candidates will appreciate being informed so that they can continue their job search.
-Here’s a sample email you can use to update unsuccessful candidates:
+While it is disappointing not to be shortlisted, candidates appreciate being informed so they can continue their job search.
+The below email is an example you can send to unsuccessful candidates:

 Hi [candidate name],